cppctamber/ccpwgl2/README.md

 CCP WebGL Library
 ======
-An implementation of CCP Games graphics engine in webgl.
+A webgl implementation of CCP Game's Eve Online graphics engine.

-This version of the library provides partial support for newer ships (no child effects or animations) and reading client resources but requires a resource server to do so (ccp's servers do not provide CORS headers which webgl requires).
-[This server is not provided yet](https://github.com/cppctamber/ccpwgl2-server).
+This version of the library provides partial support for newer ships and reading client resources but requires a resource server to do so (ccp's servers do not provide CORS headers which webgl requires).
+[A resource server is not yet provided](https://github.com/cppctamber/ccpwgl2-server).

+The original library can be found here: https://github.com/ccpgames/ccpwgl

 Core files
 -----
 * `dist/ccpwgl_int2.js`      - ccp webgl core library
 * `dist/ccpwgl_int2.min.js`  - minified ccp webgl core library

 Installation
 ------